milankoster/GeometryDashAI/README.md

 This project explores two project reinforcement learning approaches to train an agent to play Geometry Dash.
 The aim is to gain experience in applying reinforcement learning to a pre-built environment and assess the feasibility of reinforcement learning in Geometry Dash.

 ## Reinforcement Learning
-In the first approach we utilised basic reinforcement learning.
-Although this was not successful, several configurations were attempted including various model architectures, reward functions, episode lengths, image sizes and epsilon decay values.
-We also played around with a target model to stabilise training.
+In the first approach I applied basic reinforcement learning.
+Although this approach was unsuccessful, I made numerous attempts to fine-tune the system by experimenting with different configurations.
+These included variations in model architectures, reward functions, episode lengths, image sizes and epsilon decay values.
+Additionally, I explored the use of a target model to increase training stability.

-Changes to the reward function were the most impactful.
-Punishing jumping to discourage random jumps resulted in the model never jumping.
-However, solely rewarding progress in the level caused the model to struggle in consistently identifying patterns.
+Among the modifications, altering the reward function had the most impact.
+To discourage random jumps we penalized this behavior, but this led to the model never jumping at all.
+However, when we solely rewarded progress in the level, the model struggled to consistently identify patterns.

-In some cases, the model would initially learn to perform quite well but worsen over time.
-The main hypothesis is that this is due to the low framerate.
-While the screen can be recorded at 30 to 60 frames per second, model predictions slow this process down significantly.
-A potential solution would be to run predictions in parallel.
+In some instances, the model initially performed quite well but worsened over time.
+My primary hypothesis is that this is due to the low framerate.
+While the screen recorder was able to capture 30 to 60 frames per second, the model’s predictions significantly slowed this process down.
+A potential solution to mitigate this issue would be to run predictions in parallel.

 ## Imitation Learning
 The second approach involved using imitation learning.
 The model was trained using a dataset consisting of 6 successful runs of the first level, allowing it to imitate human behavior.